appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Non-ADA approved service lookup secrets description shall describe how the secrets are used only once.
+2. If a non-ADA approved service is used, service lookup secrets description shall describe how the secrets are used only once.

 *L2*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Non-ADA approved service shall be validated that the lookup secrets are used only once.
+2. If a non-ADA approved service is used, it shall be validated that the lookup secrets are used only once.

 ---